Brain Tumors in Children

 Medically reviewed by Drugs.com.
 Last updated on Dec 2, 2022.

 A brain tumor

 is a mass that grows in your child's brain, or in an area near the brain.
-Examples include nerves in your child's skull, his pituitary gland, or the membranes that cover his brain.
-The tumor may start in your child's brain or travel to his brain from another body area.
+Examples include nerves in your child's skull, his or her pituitary gland, or the membranes that cover the brain.
+The tumor may start in your child's brain or travel to his or her brain from another body area.
 There are many kinds of brain tumors.
 Each kind is named for where it begins and what it does in the brain.
 A tumor may be malignant (cancer), or benign (not cancer).
 It may grow quickly or slowly.

 Common signs and symptoms of a brain tumor:

 Signs and symptoms will depend on the kind of tumor your child has, and where it is in the brain.
 In children, tumors usually start in a part of the brain that controls movement and coordination.
 Your child may have any of the following:

 - Headaches along with vomiting, especially in the morning